4W4I5/Semester-6-Notes/Ethical Hacking/Sessional 1 Prep/Sessional 1 Prep Notes.md

 	- Vendors generally do not know if they need such a service
 	- EH's can only help the organization if they are willing to better understand their security system
 - Key ethics
-	- Authorized Access
+	- Authorized Access: Obtain proper authorization before conducting any security testing or penetration testing as unauthorized access to systems or networks is illegal and unethical.
-	- Purpose & Scope
+	- Purpose & Scope: Ethical hacking should be conducted solely for legitimate and lawful purposes, such as identifying and addressing security vulnerabilities.
+It should not involve any malicious intent, personal gain, or illegal activities.
-	- Informed Consent
+	- Informed Consent: Consent should be obtained in writing, clearly outlining the scope, objectives, and limitations of the engagement.
-	- Confidentiality
+	- Confidentiality: Ethical hackers should respect the confidentiality of any sensitive information they encounter during their testing
-	- Legal Compliance
+	- Legal Compliance: Comply with applicable laws, regulations, and contractual obligations
-	- Responsible Disclosure
+	- Responsible Disclosure: Promptly reporting the vulnerabilities to the relevant parties and giving them sufficient time to address the issues
-	- Continuous Learning & Professionalism
+	- Continuous Learning & Professionalism Maintain professionalism, integrity, and a commitment to their ethical responsibilities
 - PECA
 	- PECA, enacted in 2016, regulates cyber activities in Pakistan.
 	- It targets cybercrimes like hacking, unauthorized data access, and online harassment.